carbon-language/carbon-lang/mlir/docs/Dialects/Linalg.md

     resorting to more general MLIR parsing.
 1. Reduction dimensions are specified with angle bracket notation on the operation they apply to (e.g. `std_add<k>` specifies that `k` is a reduction dimension).
-In TC, a reduction is specified with `op=` operator and the reduction dimensions are inferred.
+In TC, the reduction dimensions are inferred.
+If one of the operand is not used in any expressions, it will be considered a shape-only operand, and the result of the indexing_map will be reduction dimensions.
 1. The parallel and reduction dimension are ordered by the textual program order.
 For instance, in the comprehension `O(i, j) = std_add<k, l>(...)`, `i` (resp. `j`) is a parallel iterator encoded by affine dimension of